apostrophecms/seo/README.md

     }
   };
 ```

+**Via the multisite module if using [Apostrophe Assembly](https://apostrophecms.com/extensions/multisite-apostrophe-assembly)**

+See the multisite documentation for details.

 ### 2. Module configuration
-If you choose to disable SEO fields for a piece type or page type you can do so by setting `seoFields: false` on the appropriate module.
-The following modules disable SEO field enhancements by default:
+SEO fields are enabled for a piece type or page type by adding an option of `seoFields:true`.
+The following modules disable SEO field enhancements by default by setting the option to `false`:
  - `@apostrophecms/global`
  - `@apostrophecms/user`
  - `@apostrophecms/image`